Tsukoyachi/CS-Semester-5-6/Cours/Harmonisation/Réseau et sécurité/Introduction.md

 #### Medium Electromagnetic Spectrum :

-- Frequencies are more of less well-caried according to the medium type.
+- Frequencies are more of less well-carried according to the medium type.

 ---